 In 1625 the Croatian Light Cavalry is formed and known as the Croats.
-They wore Red or black scarves; officers wore silk and other ranks wore cotton.
+They wore red or black scarves; officers wore silk and other ranks wore cotton.
 These scarves were both decorative as well as useful for the same reasons the Sudarium was.
 This mercenary army gained huge notoriety across southern Europe, many went to France to fight alongside the French army who referred to the soldiers as Cravats, I think you can see where this is going!
-Cravats soon become cravate which is French for scarf and necktie, Cravat, English for a certain style of mens scarf worn under a shirt.
-This fashion spread like wildfire across France and soon found it’s way to the UK with the return of exiled King Charles, have you noticed that the scarf is now shifting to a fashion item.
+Cravats soon become cravate which is French for scarf and necktie.
+This fashion spread like wildfire across France and soon found it’s way to the UK with the return of the exiled King Charles, have you noticed that the scarf is now shifting to a fashion item?

 I hope I haven’t bored you with all that nitty gritty.
 Now we are on to the first renaissance of the silk scarf when its purpose begins to rapidly shift from functional to fashion icon.

 Along came Hermes!
-In 1937 The French equestrian brand launched their first Printed silk scarf designed by Robert Dumas of the Hermes Family.
+In 1937 The French equestrian brand launched their first printed silk scarf designed by Robert Dumas of the Hermes Family.
 The silk Yarn was imported from China to Lyon where it was woven and printed using a silk screen, a mainstay technique of fashion printing industry.
 Hermes was propelled into the limelight and went from successful equestrian company to luxury fashion goliath.
-Silk Scarves became a major hit with royalty and celebrities with the likes of Audrey Hepburn, Grace Kelly, Brigitte Bardot, Faye Dunaway, Lauren Bacall, Bianca Jagger, and Jackie Kennedy donning the silk scarf.
-Queen Elizabeth adopting them as headscarves and has never looked back, she wears an array of different brands now, one can hope that maybe she will wear a Dalliance & Noble!
+Silk scarves became a major hit with royalty and celebrities with the likes of Audrey Hepburn, Grace Kelly, Brigitte Bardot, Faye Dunaway, Lauren Bacall, Bianca Jagger, and Jackie Kennedy all donning a silk scarf.
+Queen Elizabeth adopted them as headscarves and has never looked back, she wears an array of different brands now; one can only hope that maybe one day she will wear a Dalliance & Noble!